Certified Batterer Intervention

 |Are group facilitators trained about domestic violence?||Subject to agency discretion.||State standards specify 24 hours of specialized training at a certified site and 12 hours of observation.|

 |How would I address grievances with this type of program?||Talk to the director of the program.|

 |What type of data collection occurs?||No statewide system.||The Massachusetts Department of Public Health has developed a statewide data collection system.|

-Additionally, certified batterer intervention programs provide tailored services to meet the needs of linguistic and cultural minorities (with groups in Spanish, Portuguese, Vietnamese, Khmer, Mandarin, and Cantonese), perpetrators with disabilities, lesbians who batter, DSS-referred batterers, and adolescent perpetrators.
+Additionally, certified batterer intervention programs provide tailored services to meet the needs of linguistic and cultural minorities (with groups in Spanish, Portuguese, Vietnamese, Khmer, Mandarin, and Cantonese), perpetrators with disabilities, lesbians who batter, DCF-referred batterers, and adolescent perpetrators.

 You recently viewed...